 The Martians’ mission is to build the entire product end-to-end and deliver it ready-to-operate, while the eBay team is engaged in strategy and promotion.
 Martians have been a core tech team behind eBay Bonus since 2014, building it from the very first line of code and covering all the technical areas—the process of development and deployment, designing and implementing product features and interfaces, and product analytics.

-eBay Bonus became a game-changer for the Russian cashback market, highlighting a trend for personalized product collections, reviews, and bonuses from partners in the local market.
+eBay Bonus became a game-changer for the local cashback market, highlighting a trend for personalized product collections, reviews, and bonuses from partners in the local market.

 Sure it changed Evil Martians too.
 This project kicked off the own Martian User Interface Design team. eBay Bonus was the first mature Martian project where we’ve applied the Growth Hacking methodology together with the customer.
 We’ve made performance-based UI design our top priority to double the conversion rate of some critical funnels.
 The project gave rise to several popular Martian open source projects and kickstarted a Martian initiative to promote GraphQL, improve the technology support via a number of gems for Ruby on Rails projects, and educate tech teams worldwide to use it wisely.